lauralifts/loadmgt-workshop/README.md

 ## Sections

 It is best to follow these in order, if possible, but there aren't really any dependencies between sections.
+Clone this repo now onto your machine to run the demos.

 [Envoy Circuit Breaking](/circuitbreaking/README.md): this section demonstrates how Envoy's circuitbreaking can be used to avoid cascading failures, based on connection count, concurrent requests, or concurrent retries.